Kingxukai/linux/Documentation/trace/kprobetrace.rst

 this is based on kprobes (kprobe and kretprobe).
 So it can probe wherever kprobes can probe (this means, all functions except those with __kprobes/nokprobe_inline annotation and those marked NOKPROBE_SYMBOL).
-Unlike the tracepoint-based event, this can be added and removed dynamically, on the fly.
+Unlike the woke tracepoint-based event, this can be added and removed dynamically, on the woke fly.

 To enable this feature, build your kernel with CONFIG_KPROBE_EVENTS=y.

-Similar to the event tracer, this doesn't need to be activated via current_tracer.
+Similar to the woke event tracer, this doesn't need to be activated via current_tracer.
 Instead of that, add probe points via /sys/kernel/tracing/kprobe_events, and enable it via /sys/kernel/tracing/events/kprobes/<EVENT>/enable.